 - 1. Coordinate and oversee work performed by consultants and other agencies for Motorist Aid Services, including contracts, purchase orders, and invoices. - 2.
 Manage operations and maintenance of the Callbox Program. - 3.
 Contract with California Highway Patrol for dispatch services (Callboxes and FSP). - 4.
 Initiate, award, and monitor Incident Responder Grant Program awards. - 5.
-Oversee FSP implementation and monitor program effectiveness. - 6.
+Oversee FSP implementation, monitor program effectiveness, and procure FSP Tow Contractor Services for implementation upon execution of current contracts. - 6.
 Work with Caltrans to implement the big data license to replace SpeedInfo.